 Workshop Organization Tips

 Workshops are better when "everything has its place" instead of "everything all over the place."
 To pump productivity into your workshop time while making the space more enjoyable to be in, consider these workshop organizations tips:

 Start with evaluating your workbench.
 A lot of work happens there – or at least is supposed to.
-If your workbench is more of a storage unit than a place where things gets done, ask yourself why.
+If your workbench is more of a storage unit than a place where things get done, ask yourself why.
 Is the bench too narrow, too short, in the wrong spot?

 Speaking of storage, how much of your stuff is on the floor or floating randomly around your workshop?
-Building or installing store-bought shelving, overhead storage, and a peg board can go a long way in making your workshop a clean, organized place to work.
+Building or installing store-bought shelving, overhead storage, and a pegboard can go a long way in making your workshop a clean, organized place to work.